 Consider a system with dynamics as described by (\ref{eq:dynamics}) and a subset of the state $y=Cx\in\mathbb{R}^\ell$ corresponding to the system output.
 We define actions as sub-trajectories of variable duration.
 Rather than requiring an action decision to be made at every time step, a constrained input sequence executes over multiple time steps and action decisions are only required between sub-trajectories.
-The sub-trajectory at action-step $h$, denoted as $z_h$, can represent a range of quantities such as: \begin{enumerate} \item A control input function, $z_h(t)= u(t)$ \item A desired dynamics function, $z_h(t)=\dot y^{des}(t)$.
-Here it is assumed the control can be designed so the output dynamics follow the desired dynamics function.
-A tracking controller for this task is discussed in Section \ref{section:NumericalExp_TrackingController}. \item A desired system output function, $z_h(t)=y^{des}(t)$.
-Here it is assumed the control can be designed with closed-loop feedback so the system output follows the desired output. \end{enumerate} In each case above $t_{h-1} \leq t \leq t_{h}, ~~t_{h} = \sum_{i=1}^{h}\tau_i$, and $\tau_h$ is the duration of action-step $h$ for $h=1,\dots, H$.
+In this work, the sub-trajectory at action-step $h$, denoted as $z_h$, can represent two quantities: \begin{enumerate} \item A control input function, $u(t)=z_h(t)$ \item A desired \updates{output function}, $\dot y^{des}(t)=z_h(t)$. \end{enumerate} For the second case it is assumed a controller can be designed so the output follows the \updates{desired output} function.
+A tracking controller for this task is discussed in Section \ref{section:NumericalExp_TrackingController}.
+In each case $t_{h-1} \leq t \leq t_{h}, ~~t_{h} = \sum_{i=1}^{h}\tau_i$, and $\tau_h$ is the duration of action-step $h$ for $h=1,\dots, H$.
 Here $H$ is the terminal step, a random variable identical to that described in Section \ref{section: deep rl}.
 Each sub-trajectory is a time-varying function parameterized as a polynomial of degree $p \geq 0$